ryantd42/NY-Legislative-Git/2023/A6636B-2023/bill.md

   Governmental Employees -- recommitted to the Committee on Governmental Employees  in  accordance  with  Assembly  Rule 3, sec.
-2 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+2 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee -- again reported from said  committee  with  amend- ments, ordered reprinted as amended and recommitted to said committee

  AN  ACT  to  amend the retirement and social security law, the education law and the administrative code of the city of New York,  in  relation to providing cost-of-living adjustments

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Subdivision c of section 78-a of the retirement and  social security law, as added by chapter 125 of the laws of 2000, is amended to read as follows:
   c.
 Said cost-of-living adjustment shall be computed on a base benefit amount [not to exceed]  OF  eighteen  thousand  dollars  of  the  annual retirement allowance defined in subdivision b of this section, PROVIDED, HOWEVER,  SUCH BASE BENEFIT AMOUNT SHALL BE INCREASED ANNUALLY BY REFER- ENCE TO THE CONSUMER PRICE INDEX (ALL URBAN CONSUMERS, CPI-U, U.S.  CITY AVERAGE,  ALL  ITEMS,  1982-84=100),  PUBLISHED  BY  THE UNITED STATES BUREAU OF LABOR STATISTICS, FOR EACH APPLICABLE CALENDAR YEAR  BEGINNING ON  SEPTEMBER  FIRST,  TWO  THOUSAND  TWENTY-FOUR.
 THE ANNUAL PERCENTAGE INCREASE TO THE BASE AMOUNT SHALL EQUAL  FIFTY  PERCENT  OF  THE  ANNUAL INFLATION,  AS  DETERMINED FROM THE INCREASE IN THE CONSUMER PRICE INDEX IN  THE  ONE YEAR PERIOD ENDING ON THE MARCH THIRTY-FIRST PRIOR  TO  THE COST-OF-LIVING  ADJUSTMENT  EFFECTIVE  ON  THE  ENSUING SEPTEMBER FIRST.
  SAID PERCENTAGE SHALL THEN BE ROUNDED UP TO THE NEXT HIGHER ONE-TENTH OF ONE PERCENT AND SHALL NOT EXCEED THREE PERCENT  NOR  BE  LESS  THAN  ONE PERCENT.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03457-05-4
+  LBD03457-06-4
- A. 6636--A  2
+ A. 6636--B  2

   § 2.
 Subdivision c of section 378-a of the retirement and social secu- rity  law,  as  added  by chapter 125 of the laws of 2000, is amended to read as follows:
   c.
 Said cost-of-living adjustment shall be computed on a base benefit amount [not to exceed]  OF  eighteen  thousand  dollars  of  the  annual